practicalli/clojure/docs/clojure-cli/projects/templates/index.md

 # Creating projects from templates

-Creating projects using a template is a quick way to get started.
+Creating projects using a template is a quick way to get started or create a common .
 A template will create the project structure, add libraries and even include example code.

-deps-new provides Clojure CLI specific templates. clj-new uses Leinginen templates which may required additional configuration to work with Clojure CLI.
+deps-new provides Clojure CLI specific templates.

 The deps-new built-in templates for creating a project